 You'll know that the water needs to be changed when it develops a top layer known as biofilm.
 Forming across the surface of the water, the biofilm could harbor any number of nasty pathogens, from Strep and E. coli to black mildew.
 When inhaled, these substances can lead to serious illness, so be vigilant about changing that bong water.
 One of the benefits of bongs is that they filter out harmful materials, but they can only accomplish that feat with clean water.

-If you're cleaning the bong water for the first time, be prepared for a foul odor.
-Replace it with the most purified water available.
+If you're cleaning out your bong water for the first time, be prepared for a foul odor and replace the water with the purest, cleanest water available.
 You can also toss in a few ice cubes or ice water for a cooler, more refreshing smoking experience.

 Bong water alternatives

-Sparkling rather than still water is another option to try that will make your marijuana smoke feel like a party.
-Fizzy bubbles can add lightness and texture to your bong hit, along with subtle flavor if you use sparkling water flavored with citrus or lime (again, avoid the sweet stuff).
+- Sparkling water: Rather than still water, sparkling water is another option that will make your cannabis smoke feel like a party.
+Fizzy bubbles add lightness and texture to your bong hit, along with subtle flavor if you use a flavored brand with no sugar.

-For a slight variation, slice up some lemon peels and insert them into the chamber along with still water, sparkling water, or cranberry juice.
+- Fruit peels and herbs: Insert lemon and lime peels into the chamber along with still water, sparkling water, or cranberry juice.
 Mint leaves may offer the ultimate chill factor for your water pipe.

 Get creative with bong water alternatives but avoid any sugary substances.
-Also steer clear of liquor which can emit dangerous alcohol fumes (and contains sugar to boot).
+Also, steer clear of liquor, which can emit dangerous alcohol fumes.